viking-hong/SeaIceNet/README.md

 # About me

 This is the first work I completed.
 There are still a lot of shortcomings in code writing, model design, experiment design and paper writing.
-I hope you can give me more advice.
+If possible, I hope you can give me more advice.

 # Data
 Due to data confidentiality issues, it will not be disclosed for the time being.
 Since the weight size of this work is more than 100M, please contact viking_hazard@163.com if you need it.